pivotal-cf/cf-rabbitmq-release/README.md

 This release is now using BOSH v2 [job links](https://bosh.io/docs/links.html) and [cloud config](https://bosh.io/docs/cloud-config.html) and requires at least BOSH Director v255.5

+## Contributing

+Even though the default branch is `release`, you should push changes to `master`.
+[The `release` branch is the default so that bosh.io can find our releases](https://github.com/bosh-io/releases#how-does-boshio-find-my-release).

 ## Status

 Job | Status